Arlington High School (Tennessee)

 Arlington High School is a public high school located in Arlington, Tennessee, United States.
-It was started in 2004 and had an enrollment of 1,866 students in the 2023–24 school year.
+It was opened in 2004 and had an enrollment of 1,866 students in the 2023–24 school year.

 History

 The town of Arlington, lying within Shelby County, had been a low-population area since its establishment in 1883.
 However, in the 1990s, the area experienced rapid growth.
 As a result, the school system became overloaded, with Bolton High School in particular being over capacity.
 Community developers decided another high school was inevitable, and The Shelby County School Board of Education broke ground for the school, finishing just in time for the first class of 9th graders to enroll in 2004.

 Originally, the land the school sits on was used for Arlington Municipal Airport, which was officially closed in 2002.
 Located on 75 acre at Airline Road and Milton Wilson Road, Arlington High School began enrollment for 9th grade students in 2004 in the Shelby County Schools district.
 In 2014, Principal Tammy Mason left to head the newly formed Arlington Community Schools; Chris Duncan replaced her.
 Starting in the 2014–2015 school year, AHS has been part of Arlington Community Schools.